The Bay Park Conservancy

 Transformation

-Transforms what is mostly parking lot into a dynamic public park along Sarasota Bay.
+A living learning laboratory that is transforming a parking lot into a signature public park along Sarasota Bay.

-• Resilient Shoreline: Design continued to expand the living, resilient shoreline along the western edge of the site, incorporating important learning from Hurricanes Debby, Helene and Milton.
+Resilient Shoreline: Designs were finalized to expand the living, resilient shoreline along the western edge of the site, incorporating important learning from Hurricanes Debby, Helene and Milton.
 This project will enable the park to better handle and endure flooding and storm surges that are inherent parts of tropical storms and hurricanes.
-(Expected completion Fall 2026)
+(Expected completion Early 2027)

 Blue & Green Oasis

-Conserves, preserves, restores and transforms 53 acres of precious city-owned land along Sarasota Bay into a blue and green oasis.
+Conserves, preserves, restores and transforms 53 acres of precious city-owned land along Sarasota Bay into a blue and green oasis, beginning with the first & best use of the land and water.

-gallons of polluted stormwater from nearby N. Tamiami Trail, from east of the Trail, and from the site itself were treated in the park before flowing into Sarasota Bay every year.
+gallons of polluted stormwater from nearby N. Tamiami Trail, from east of the Trail, and from the site itself are treated in the park before flowing into Sarasota Bay every year.

 acres of green space were meticulously maintained – including golf-course quality lawns, botanical gardens, and thousands of Florida-friendly and native trees and plants.

-Good to Be Green Months (March-April ’24) celebrated environmental efforts in and around the park including National Take a Walk in the Park Day, Earth Day and Arbor Day.
+Good to Be Green Months (March-April ’25) celebrated environmental efforts in and around the park including Bay Fest (in partnership with Sarasota County), Earth Day and Arbor Day (incl. a tree giveaway in partnership with the City of Sarasota).

 A Beloved Gathering Place